-- ☐ Make sure you have a Stratus Service Portal account.
-If you do not already have an account, register for one at https://stratuscs.service-now.com/csm?id=csm_index. - □ Check that you have the most current Release Notes: Automated Uptime Layer with Smart Exchange Release 2.1.0.0 (Windows) and software installation topics for your distribution.
+- □ Make sure you have a Penguin Solutions Customer Service Portal account.
+If you do not already have an account, register for one at https://service.stratus.com. - □ Check that you have the most current Release Notes: Automated Uptime Layer with Smart Exchange Release 2.1.0.1 (Windows) and software installation topics for your distribution.
 To restore your installation, make sure you have the appropriate version of the release level that you will restore. - □ Prepare to accept the end-user license agreements (EULAs) that are presented during the installation process.
-To locate and read the text of the EULAs you must accept before installing Automated Uptime Layer with Smart Exchange, see "End-User License Agreements and Warranty" on page 359.
+To locate and read the text of the EULAs you must accept before installing Automated Uptime Layer with Smart Exchange, see "End-User License Agreements and Warranty" on page 368.
 You should not perform the installation if you cannot accept the EULAs or are not authorized to accept them.
 The installation process terminates if you decline any EULAs. - ☐ Consider whether you want to enable Support Notifications over the ASN.
 Activating Support Notifications over the ASN allows the ztC Endurance system to send health and status notifications to Penguin Solutions Customer Service over a secure Internet connection.